 Scholars must be affiliated with an institution of education in Southeast Asia.
 Research on any topic relevant to Southeast Asian studies is acceptable, though preference will be given to those whose topics are particularly relevant to the holdings of the University of Michigan.
 No special allowances or additional funds are available for scholars who choose to bring family members with them.

-On the application, scholars must indicate the month for which they are applying.
 Decisions will be made and communicated to the scholars in early June, with final acceptance of the fellowship required by June 30.
 Fellowships will take place the following academic year.

 - Application Form